BerikXardas/chuesser/README.md

 You win if you find the correct placement before your score drops below 1.

 ## OOP Extension
 There is a second project which implements the same game.
 This can be both used to customize game settings much easier, as well as a reference on how and why OOP techniques should be used.
-It features the most important OOP features in Java, like different constructors, getters, setters, hashCode, clone, identity vs equality, class variables vs object variables, public vs private access...
+It features the man basic OOP features in Java, like (different) constructors, getters, setters, hashCode, identity vs equality, class variables vs object variables, public vs private access...

 ## Legal Notice
 This project uses icons created by Cburnett and Francois-Pier which are licensed under the GNU General Public License (GPL).
 The Icons were altered by changing the contures from black to grey.\